Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Ginkgo Biloba?

 For healthy younger adults hoping to boost memory or focus, the evidence is similarly weak.
-Laws et al. (2012) conducted a meta-analysis of ginkgo's effects on cognitive function in healthy individuals and found no consistent benefit for attention, memory, or executive function.
+Reviews find no consistent benefit for attention, memory, or executive function.

 Where ginkgo shows its strongest (though still modest) evidence is in peripheral circulation.
-Several trials have shown small improvements in walking distance for patients with intermittent claudication (leg pain from poor circulation), though the effect sizes are modest and more recent reviews have questioned whether the benefits are clinically meaningful.
-There is also limited evidence suggesting benefit for tinnitus and SSRI-induced sexual dysfunction, but the data is mixed and the trials are small.
+Several trials show small improvements in walking distance for people with leg pain from poor circulation, though recent reviews question whether the benefits are clinically meaningful.
+Limited evidence suggests possible benefit for tinnitus, but the data is mixed.

-The bottom line: ginkgo biloba has been studied extensively, and the bulk of high-quality evidence says it does not prevent dementia, does not meaningfully improve cognition in healthy people, and has only modest effects on peripheral circulation.
-It is not dangerous for most people, but the marketing dramatically overpromises relative to what the science actually shows.
+The bottom line: ginkgo does not prevent dementia, does not meaningfully improve cognition in healthy people, and has only modest effects on circulation.
+Not dangerous for most people, but the marketing dramatically overpromises.

 Does It Work?
 The Evidence